Emetophobia Treatment: CBT & Exposure Therapy

 Emetophobia vs Other Mental Health Disorders

-If you worry about others judging you if you vomit, then you might be struggling with social anxiety.
+If you worry about others judging you for vomiting, then you might be struggling with social anxiety.
 Learn more about CBT for social anxiety.

-If you worry about getting contaminated by vomit, you might be dealing with obsessive-compulsive disorder (OCD).
-Read more on OCD and emetophobia.
+If you’re scared of getting sick from vomit, you could have obsessive-compulsive disorder (OCD).
+Learn more about OCD and emetophobia.

-If you worry about everything, you may be dealing with symptoms of generalized anxiety.
+If you worry about many things, you may be dealing with symptoms of generalized anxiety disorder (GAD).

-We offer online psychological assessments if you would like a formal diagnosis before starting treatment.
+We provide online psychological assessments.
+You can get a formal diagnosis before starting treatment.

-The fear of barfing can cause a variety of physical and psychological symptoms.
+Emetophobia can cause a variety of physical and psychological symptoms (the Cleveland Clinic, 2023; Faye, 2024).
 These may include:

 Intense emotions like anxiety, disgust or shame.
 You may even be struggling with symptoms of depression because you feel hopeless and different.

-Obsessive thoughts and rituals (or safety behaviours) around cleanliness or avoiding germs.
-People with a fear of vomit may try to stay safe by overcooking meat, washing their hands too much, throwing out food early, using lots of hand sanitizer, cleaning often, or distracting themselves from anxiety.
+You might experience obsessive thoughts and rituals (or safety behaviours) around cleanliness or avoiding germs.
+People who fear vomit often try to stay safe.
+They might overcook meat, wash their hands too much, or throw out food early.
+Some use a lot of hand sanitizer, clean often, or distract themselves from their anxiety.
 People may also carry a water bottle with them, or anti-nausea medications like Gravol.

 Physical symptoms when thinking about vomit, such as nausea, sweating, and rapid heartbeat.